ShyngysM/MVS-Tester/README.md

 # TODO:
 1. Create manual mode for motor control
-2. POGOPIN BEFESTIGUNG IN AUTOCAD !!!
-3. Vacuum im Schlauch?
+2. Vacuum im Schlauch?
 Spuk Effekt
-4. Einstellmöglichkeit über -> conf.h
+3. Einstellmöglichkeit über -> conf.h

 # Issues:
 - it has been observed, that sometimes motor doesn't stop on setted degree
+- seems to be not cleared buffer